-The new season is finally here, and as you get ready to clear out the wardrobe, dust round the skirting boards, and look towards the uplifting summer months ahead, why not take some time to consider how you might put some ‘spring’ into your relationship too?
+The new season is finally here, and as you get ready to clear out the wardrobe, dust around the skirting boards, and look towards the uplifting summer months ahead, why not take some time to consider how you might put some ‘spring’ into your relationship too?

 Last winter was stressful for many families.
 Growing unemployment rates, widespread benefit cuts, and the (albeit expected) stress of Christmas have taken their toll on more than just bank balances – they’re affecting relationships too.

-Money worries can cause couples to stop communicating and let’s face it, when all you can see are bills on the horizon, the future can look pretty bleak.
+Money worries can cause couples to stop communicating and let’s face it when all you can see are bills on the horizon, the future can look pretty bleak.

 But if your relationship is getting you down, there are some simple techniques you can use to help you view things in a more positive light, whatever the cause of the problem.
 And by focussing on the good things instead of the bad, both you and your partner are more likely to feel happy in your relationship.
 Here’s why.